ymonika/POJOUtility/README.md

 Simple getter setter generator.

 ###### Prerequisite:
-Copy all variable names & type into one file. e.g. Please find input.txt from this repository.
+Copy all variable names & variable type into one file. e.g. Please find input.txt from this repository.
 1st line of input.txt file must be ClassName